supriyapingale/Fynd_Day2_Batch10/Readme.md

-Hi, I've started new class at fynd
+Hi, I've started new class at fynd......
 Batch 10